ploigos/ploigos-step-runner/CONTRIBUTING.md

 rm -r ./step-runner-working
 ```

 > :warning: This step is important.
-If you need to rerun hello-world (or any
+If you need to re-run hello-world (or any
 > step that has been run), you must remove the directory
 > `./step-runner-working`.
 See [Troubleshooting](#troubleshooting).